-In subsequent centuries, the church suffered numerous disasters.
-In addition to several large fires, it were mainly earthquakes.
-The first of it took place in 1725, when the tower collapsed, the second in 1836, when the walls of the church broke in three places.
-The catastrophic fire on Easter Monday in 1878, when almost the entire town burned, also brought significant damages to the church.
-It also forced a thorough renovation combined with reconstruction.
-During it, the architect Imrich Steindl removed the renaissance traces, that were replaced by neo-gothic ones.
-In 1898, the church tower was rebuilt.
-The pillars and walls of the central nave and chapel’s vaults were also renovated.
+In the early modern period, the church was hit by numerous disasters.
+Apart from a few large fires in 1550, 1577 and 1640, these were mainly earthquakes.
+As a result of one of them, in 1774, the tower collapsed, another one in 1836 cracked the walls of the church.
+A catastrophic fire on Easter Day 1878 caused almost the entire town to burn down, and the church lost some of its roofs, among other things.
+The damages forced a thorough renovation combined with reconstruction.
+During it, in the years 1879-1899, the architect Imrich Steindl removed Renaissance and Baroque influences, which were replaced with neo-Gothic ones.
+In 1898, the church tower was rebuilt, the pillars and walls of the central nave and the vaults of the chapels were also renovated.

-Inside, there are valuable monuments from the Middle Ages.
-Among them, the eleven gothic triptychs (winged altars) stand out, among others the altar of St. Anna from the end of the 14th century, the altar of Our Lady of Sorrows from 1430-1440 and one of the most valuable in Slovakia, the altar of the Nativity.
-Other gothic monuments include a bronze baptismal font from the 15th century, a stone tabernacle, stalls from the 15th century and a gothic group of the Crucifixion from 1485, placed on a chancel arch.
+Among the medieval furnishings, numerous and valuable monuments have been preserved inside the church to this day.
+A set of as many as eleven Gothic triptychs stands out, including the altar of St. Anna from the end of the 15th century, the altar of St. Andrew from the years 1440-1460, the altar of St. Barbara from the years 1440-1460, the altar of St. Elizabeth from the period 1480-1490, as well as one of the most valuable in Slovakia – the altar of the Nativity from the years 1480-1490.
+Other monuments of medieval furnishings include a bronze baptismal font from the 15th century, a stone tower-like pastoforium from 1465, choir stalls from the early 16th century and a Gothic Crucifixion figures from 1485, placed on a rood beam.

 Lexikon stredovekých miest na Slovensku, red. Štefánik M., Lukačka J., Bratislava 2010.